Aviva logo Welcome to the Website of Aviva Fellowship

 Diary Coffee Mornings Newsletters Chronicle

-By now, we're all used to receiving enticing emails promising us "a Last Chance to Claim Your Free Gift" of a Cream Tea / Fire Safety Kit / "chance to participate in our Loyalty Program FOR FREE!" and we treat them with the contempt they deserve.
+By now, we're all used to receiving scam emails promising us "a Last Chance to Claim Your Free Gift" of a Cream Tea / Fire Safety Kit / "chance to participate in our Loyalty Program FOR FREE!" and we treat them with the contempt they deserve.

 Fellowship events happening soon ...